Thursday, November 05, 2009

 A million millions is a billion? a trillion?

-David Prychitko reminds us "there are a million millions in a trillion."
-True only if you use the short system of measuring large numbers.
-Those of us who collect old European paper monies are familiar with the words milliard and billiard.
 And even more confusing is this note, which has the B in the corner.
 The B represents a re-denomination of the pengo note.
 This one is from 1946 and was never released to the public.
 It would have been worth a trillion of the original wartime pengo.
 Of course this all happened due to Hungary's extreme hyperinflation.
 But that would be trillion in the long sense -- for those of us in America, it would have equaled 1 quintillion original pengos.
+So I find myself wondering -- if America used the million, milliard, billion, billiard long form, would we view the current amount of spending in government with more trepidation or less?

-Origins from Wiki
+Origins from Wiki.